Canada expels Indian diplomat as it investigates India's possible link to Sikh activist's slaying

 He called it an active homicide investigation led by the Royal Canadian Mounted Police.

-Joly said Trudeau also the raised the matter with U.S. President Joe Biden.
+Joly said Trudeau also raised the matter with U.S. President Joe Biden and U.K. Prime Minister Rishi Sunak.

-Relations between Canada and India have been tense in recent months.
-Trade talks have been derailed and Canada just canceled a trade mission to India that was planned for the fall.
+Joly also said she would raise the issue with her peers in the G7 on Monday evening in New York City ahead of the United Nations General Assembly

 Opposition Conservative leader Pierre Poilievre said if the allegations are true they represent ”an outrageous affront to our sovereignty.”